 LMP 50.59 criterion (e) addresses adverse effects on DID adequacy.
 DID is addressed in Chapter 5 of NEI 18-04 and Chapter 4 of NEI 21-07.
 The focus of the evaluation of the effect on DID adequacy is on the integrated DID evaluation as documented in NEI 21-07 SAR Section 4.2.3, which addresses the adequacy of plant capability and programmatic DID.
 NEI 21-07 SAR Section 4.2.3 addresses actions to establish DID adequacy described in NEI 18-04 Section 5.9.3.
 Note that one of the plant capability DID adequacy criteria is "Risk margins against the F-C target are sufficient."
-These margins are addressed by LMP 50.59 criterion (a) and do not require re-evaluation under this criterion (e).
+These margins are addressed by LMP 50.59 criterion (a) with respect to LBEs changing from not risk significant to risk significant and, therefore, do not require reevaluation under this criterion (e).
 However, cumulative risk targets documented in NEI 21-07 Section 4.1 are included in this DID assessment.
 LMP 50.59 criterion (e) would not be met if the cumulative risk target were to exceed the targets documented in NEI 21-07 Section 4.1.